 One of our strengths has always been the large number of partners, collaborators and contacts who provide advice and support to our activities.
 Our multidisciplinary global network of academics and practitioners brings specialist knowledge and understanding of their geographical location to our research partnerships, and we support the exchange of ideas through seminars and workshops.
 We have developed robust, mutually beneficial relationships with experts both inside and outside of The University of Manchester.

-Associate Professor in the School of International Development, University of Ottawa.
+Professor of International Politics, University of Manchester.

 Professor Munzoal Assal